Holywell Bay to Newquay

 In this parish ( St Cuthbert ) is that famous and well-known spring of water, called Holy Well, so named, the inhabitants say, for that the virtues of this water were first discovered on All Hallow's Day.
 The same stands in a dark cavern of the sea cliff rocks, beneath full sea-mark on spring tides.
 The virtues of the waters are, if taken inward, a notable vomit, or as a purgent.
 If applied outward, it presently strikes in, or dries up, all itch, scurf, dandriff, and such-like distempers in men or women.
 Numbers of persons in summer season frequent this place and waters from countries far distant.
 It is a petrifying well.

 5. Turn left onto the path and keep right when you climb the dune.
-At the top also keep right to pass around the rim of the large dip and reach a waymark.
-Continue following the waymarked path through the dunes to reach a kissing gate.
+At the top stay on the main sunken path to pass around the rim of the large dip and reach a waymark.
+After the waymark, keep left to cross the top of a depression and then continue following the well-worn path through the dunes to reach a kissing gate.

 The shipwreck visible at low tide on Holywell beach is generally thought to be the remains of the SS.
 Francia, a 700 ton steam-powered Argentinean coaster.
 It was wrecked in 1917 shortly after setting out from Newquay with a cargo of coal.
 However, some reports state that the Francia sank 4 miles offshore, so exactly what happened is a bit of a mystery.